Mohammed-Soliman/DSA-Based-Restaurant-Management-System/README.md

 - Handling Orders based on priority
 - Calculating average wait time for the system
-- Output file result containing the statistics of the simulation
+-
-- Interactive and Silent Simulations are alowed
+- Interactive and Silent Simulations

 ---